Best Things To Do in Isle of Skye, Scotland by JetSettingFools.com

 Join an Isle of Skye Tour, Scotland

-During our stay on Skye, we opted to join a tour that featured a few of the best Skye tourist attractions that are not easily reached by bus – and it was an absolutely fabulous experience!
+During our stay, we opted to join an excursion that featured the best Skye tourist attractions that are not easily reached by bus.

-The 1 Day Isle of Skye Tour by Real Scottish Journeys is a small-group tour that not only included top sights, but also allowed time for exploring some of the most beautiful places on foot.
+The 1 Day Isle of Skye Tour by Real Scottish Journeys is a small-group outing that not only included top sights, but also allowed time for exploring some beautiful places on foot.

-That said, there a several tours on Isle of Skye that focus on a variety of interests.
-Visitors can join tours that include a distillery stop, partake in a guided hiking tour or simply sit back and enjoy the scenery on a Scenic Spots tour.
+That said, there a several options that focus on a variety of interests.
+Visitors can join tours that include a distillery stop, partake in a guided hiking tour or simply sit back and enjoy the scenery on a Scenic Spots Tour.

 Looking for an organized tour to Isle of Skye from other Scotland destinations?
-We share tips on bus tours to Isle of Skye from destinations around Scotland in the Getting There section below.
+We share tips on bus tours to Skye from locations around Scotland below.

 Best Plockton Scotland Viewpoints